Dui (vessel): Form

 The dui is typically spherical in shape, possessing a half-domed bowl on bottom with a similarly shaped container fitting on top.
 Shapes vary from circular, ovular, or subcircular.
 Types from the late Eastern Zhou appear more spheroidal; containers become more ovular during the Spring and Autumn period; and transitioning from the late Spring and Autumn to the Warring States period, vessel types appear less round in shape, possessing a flattened lid paired with a rounded bowl.
 The vessel stands on either a single pedestal or is supported by three legs (similarly to the ding).
 The three legs would permit heating of the food within.
 Each vessel sports two handles; either set or unfixed rings adorn the bottom portion of the vessel, allowing for easy transport.

 Decor

 The containers themselves possess highly intricate detailing, varying in geometric and curvilinear designs distributed in symmetrical registers.
 Many of these carvings assume biomorphic forms, depicting typical animal imagery found throughout ancient China such as cats, snakes, dragons or birds.
-Much of the designs are inlaid with metal, though few complete renditions still exist.
+Many of the designs are inlaid with metal, though few complete renditions still exist.